The Swan Archives

 Here's how that looked originally:

-It appears to the archivists here at The Swan Archives that, in at least a couple of instances, the film actually had to be re-cut to accommodate Grant's bullshit.
-For example, we are pretty sure that Winslow's walk up the Death Records corridor to the receptionist was supposed to be one continuous take, with the camera following Winslow all the way up the hallway and into the reception area...
+Want another?
+Winslow's walk up the Death Records corridor to the receptionist was supposed to be one continuous take, with the camera following Winslow all the way up the hallway and into the reception area...

 ...but as Winslow approaches, we cut away, in an abrupt, ugly and decidedly un-De Palma/Hirsch-like cut, to the receptionist for a moment, and then, by the time we get back to Winslow, he's all the way in the reception area.

-Why do we have to cut away from Winslow as he goes through the doorway?
-Because if we hadn't, the "Swan Song Enterprises" lettering over the doors would have been visible.
-We know this because later, after Winslow has escaped from Prison, he comes here again.
+Even after the cutting, there was still a little evidence of the Swan Song name outside the reception area.
+We see it later, after Winslow has escaped from prison, when he comes here again.
 And this second time, on his way in, he's running so fast that no cut is necessary; instead, there's a momentary mask-off of the Swan Song name as Winslow pushes his way through the doors.

-But, in the reverse-angle shot, as he heads back out, we see (in reverse) the lettering we weren't supposed to see.
+But, in the reverse-angle shot, as he heads back out, we see (in reverse) the lettering we weren't supposed to see:

 (No, the guy on the right is not Meat Loaf.)